 - Loan fees - Processing (also known as origination) fees, closing costs and prepayment penalties are typical of any loan.
 However, home improvement loans often carry additional costs, such as the cost of a home appraisal, title search or a fee to record the new lien on your home (paid to your local tax office).

-- Loan amounts - The maximum loan amount is decided by the lender and varies by loan type.
+- Loan amounts - The lender decides the maximum loan amount — and it varies by loan type.
 Whether or not you qualify will depend on the loan lender’s borrower criteria.

 - Restrictions on funding use - All home improvement loans work differently.
 Some lenders require you to use the money only for renovations, and others place limits on the types of work permitted.